Ty France Player Props: Mariners vs. Guardians

-Ty France -- 1-for-3 in his last game -- will be in action for the Seattle Mariners versus the Cleveland Guardians, with Aaron Civale on the hill, on April 1 at 9:40 PM ET.
+Ty France -- 0-for-4 in his most recent game -- will be in action for the Seattle Mariners against the Cleveland Guardians, with Cal Quantrill on the mound, on April 2 at 4:10 PM ET.

+He had a hitless showing in his most recent game (0-for-4) against the Guardians.

 Ty France Game Info & Props vs. the Guardians